What to consider in supply chain software for operational excellence Recently, Supply Chain Movement published the Supply...Read More

 There is always the risk of supply being constrained or limited due to incorrect prediction of future demand, inaccurate pricing projections, design change, and political disruptions or geo-environmental issues such as climate and natural disasters.
 Supply disruption can be mitigated with an approach of different buying behaviors and greater insights into supply chain visibility.

-Understanding the supplier’s business is another important factor that helps aircraft companies forge long-term supplier relationships.
+Understanding the supplier’s business is another important factor that helps aircraft companies fosters long-term supplier relationships.
 Companies need to work closely with their suppliers in reviewing cost drivers and market trends to mitigate risks against inflation.
 Knowing the supply portfolio of suppliers is yet another essential aspect in raw material procurement that allows buyers to review current and future requirements, including raw material mix and availability of alternative materials and sources.

 Connect Suppliers with a Leading Digital Supply Network

-The Elemica Digital Supply Network platform enables A&D businesses to support their suppliers with a real-time information sharing environment to ensure an uninterrupted supply for critical parts in real time and with minimal waste.
+Enable A&D businesses to support their suppliers with a real-time information sharing environment to ensure an uninterrupted supply for critical parts in real time and with minimal waste.
 The relationship between OEMs and their suppliers go beyond buyer-supplier relationship to “being a part of the business,” giving rise to a new range of risk-and-revenue-sharing business models.

-The Elemica platform and its supply chain network applications support the encryption and security levels needed within A&D supply chains to protect the necessary intellectual property, patents, trade secrets and know-how that is critical to obtaining and maintaining a global competitive advantage.
+Support the encryption and security levels needed within A&D supply chains to protect the necessary intellectual property, patents, trade secrets and know-how that is critical to obtaining and maintaining a global competitive advantage.

 Managing the Supply Chain and Compliance to a Wide Range of Regulations